Staying Healthy During Pregnancy

 Ideas for Excercising

-• Walking: A brisk walk indoors or outdoors is a great workout that puts less strain your joints and muscles.
+• Walking: A brisk walk indoors or outdoors is a great workout that puts less strain on your joints and muscles.
 Get in extra steps by taking stairs instead of elevators.

 • Swimming and water workouts: Moving against water causes your heart rate to rise.
 It’s also easy on your joints and muscles while supporting the weight of your baby.